Healthier Fresh Apricot Coconut Muffins

-Healthier Fresh Apricot Coconut Muffins are moist and light whole grain muffins studded with chunks of sweet, fresh apricot and plenty of coconut.
-These sunny, fresh muffins are guaranteed to brighten your day!
+Healthier Fresh Apricot Coconut Muffins are whole wheat apricot muffins studded with sweet, fresh apricot and plenty of coconut.
+They’re light, fluffy and delicious!

 Welcome to another week of Farmer’s Market Friday here at Flavor the Moments!
 This week I’m featuring fresh and juicy APRICOTS. 🙂

 I love all stone fruit, but apricots hold a special place in my heart.
 Every summer when I slept over at my grandparents’ house, my grandmother always had a bowl of fresh apricots on the table.
 They were one of my grandmother’s favorite fruits, and to this day when I eat one, I can’t help but think of her.

 I picked up some apricots at the farmer’s market this week and realized that I’d only baked with dried apricots in the past.
 I knew right then and there that I needed to do something about that. 🙂

 A few years ago I read that fresh apricots don’t live up to their full potential until they’re cooked.
 I’m not sure that I agree with that entirely as I love eating them fresh when they’re perfectly ripe and sweet.
 They’re amazing as-is or in a yogurt parfait with granola and honey.